Letters 1900

 Maurice Moore’s Letters from South Africa

 In 1900 Maurice Moore wrote three letters to his brother George about war fighting in South Africa.
-George arranged with journalist W. T. Stead to have the first two published in London, one as a broadsheet and the other as a pamphlet.
+George arranged with journalist W. T. Stead to have the first two published in London, one in a broadsheet and the other in a pamphlet.
 George placed the third letter in the Freeman’s Journal (Dublin).

 Hell Let Loose!